12 Sep All of Our Mistakes Are Never Forgotten

 “Did one of them try to touch you again?”

-Susan nodded her head and pointed down the hallway in the direction of John’s room.
+Susan shook her head and pointed down the hallway in the direction of John’s room.

 “It was John.
 He… spoke to me.”